Jim McMahon: Personal life

 McMahon met Nancy Daines at BYU, and the couple married in 1982 after four years of dating.
 They had four children together and divorced in 2009.
 He was in a romantic relationship with Laurie Navon, who was cited in the Sports Illustrated article where his health was discussed.
-The specifics of his relationship with Navon are not known, but more recent media reports currently have him in a relationship with Mayra Montoya.
+The specifics of his relationship with Navon are not known, but more recent media reports seem to indicate he may be in a relationship with Mayra Montoya.